Naraka

 Angkor Wat bas-relief depicts spirits of the dead being laid on fire in Naraka.

 Naraka (नरक) is the realm of hell in Indian religions.
-According to schools of Hinduism, Jainism and Buddhism, Naraka is a place of torment.
-The word Neraka (modification of Naraka) in Indonesian and Malaysian has also been used to describe the Islamic concept of Hell.
+According to schools of Hinduism, Jainism, and Buddhism, Naraka is a place of torment.
+The word Neraka (modification of Naraka) in Indonesian and Malaysian has also been used to describe the Islamic and Christian concepts of Hell.
 Naraka was also a Khmer word for hell in Cambodia.

 Alternatively, the "hellish beings" that are said to reside in this underworld are often referred to as Narakas.
-These beings are also termed in Sanskrit as Narakiyas (नारकीय, Nārakīya), Narakarnavas (नरकार्णव, Narakārṇava) and Narakavasis (नरकवासी, Narakavāsī).
+These beings are also termed in Sanskrit as Narakiyas (नारकीय, Nārakīya), Narakarnavas (नरकार्णव, Narakārṇava), and Narakavasis (नरकवासी, Narakavāsī).
 The Khmer Empire had blended with Buddhism and Hinduism which understands and represents the concept of Naraka which referred to realm of torment and suffering, often depicted as hell with its integration of worldviews.

 Hinduism

 A large central panel portrays Yama the god of death (often referred to as Dharma) seated on a throne; to the left stands a demon.
 To the right of Yama sits Chitragupta, assigned with keeping detailed records of every human being and upon their death deciding how they are to be reincarnated, depending on their previous actions.

 Naraka is a realm in the Vedas, a place where souls are sent for the expiation of their sins.
 It is mentioned primarily in the Dharmashastras, Itihasas, and the Puranas, but also described in the Vedic samhitas, the Aranyakas and the Upanishads.
 Some Upanishads speak of 'darkness' instead of hell.
 A summary of the Upanishads and the Bhagavad Gita mentions hell several times.
 Adi Sankara also mentions it in his commentary on the Vedanta sutra.
 With the exception of the views of one Hindu philosopher, Madhva, it is not seen as a place of eternal damnation within Hinduism.

 In Puranas like Bhagavata Purana, Garuda Purana, and Vishnu Purana, there are elaborate descriptions of many hells.
 They are situated above the Garbhodaka Ocean.
 The Vishnu Purana mentions the names of the various Narakas:

 The names of the different Narakas are as follows: Raurava, Śūkara, Rodha, Tāla, Viśasana, Mahājvāla, Taptakumbha, Lavaṇa, Vimohana, Rudhirāndha, Vaitaranī, Krimīśa, Krimibhojana, Asipatravana, Kṛṣṇa, Lālābhakṣa, Dāruṇa, Pūyavāha, Pāpa, Vahnijvāla, Adhośiras, Sandansa, Kālasūtra, Tamas, Avīci, Śvabhojana, Apratiṣṭha, and another Avīci.
 These and many other fearful hells are the awful provinces of the kingdom of Yama, terrible with instruments of torture and with fire; into which are hurled all those who are addicted when alive to sinful practices.